This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Putting together my winter container garden is something I look forward to each year.
 I usually wait until December for the indoor decorating, but I figure I can start with my outdoor pot in November.
 It’s nice to put things together when the soil hasn’t frozen solid!
 My black iron urn is home to four seasons of arrangements.
 The winter one is the most different because I’m not trying to keep anything alive.
-It’s just a lovely assortment of fir and cedar boughs, sticks, maybe some holly or magnolia leaves, and an accessory or two.
+It’s just a lovely assortment of fir, juniper, and cedar boughs, sticks, maybe some holly or magnolia leaves, and an accessory or two.

 Assemble the materials for your winter container garden

 First things first, you want to gather your supplies.
 Sometimes this takes me a few days to pull together.
-I like to shop around and see what’s happening at different local nurseries, but I usually have some sort of theme or colour idea in mind.
+I like to shop around and see what’s happening at different local nurseries, but I usually have some sort of theme or color idea in mind.
 At Savvy Gardening, we also love to source from our gardens.

 Putting it all together